DDeShon/react-tutorial-01-challenge/README.md

 This project was presented as a code challenge for the React tutorial that I am working through.
 This app allows the user to enter a color in the input box, which causes the square above to change to that color and print the color name and hex code within the square.
+This challenge is complete.